3.2 Fourth Amendment Stops, Searches, and Probable Cause

 Key Takeaways

-• Fourth Amendment questions turn on the government action, the level of suspicion, and the facts known before the intrusion.
+• Fourth Amendment items turn on three variables: the government action taken, the level of suspicion, and the facts known before the intrusion.

-• BPOC Chapter 7 scenarios ask cadets to separate consensual contact, investigative detention, probable cause, arrest, and search authority.
+• BPOC scenarios ask cadets to separate consensual contact, investigative detention (reasonable suspicion), probable cause, arrest, and search authority into distinct steps.

-• The 2026 JTA lists investigative detention, reasonable suspicion, vehicle stops, consent searches, probable cause automobile searches, inventories, and pat-downs as job tasks.
+• The TCOLE Job Task Analysis lists investigative detention, reasonable suspicion, vehicle stops, consent searches, probable-cause automobile searches, inventories, and protective pat-downs as tested job tasks.

-• Race, ethnicity, or national origin cannot replace behavior or suspect-identifying information as the basis for a stop.
+• Race, ethnicity, or national origin can never replace behavior or suspect-identifying information as the basis for a stop.

 Fourth Amendment Decision Ladder

 The Fourth Amendment and Texas Constitution Article I Section 9 protect against unreasonable searches and seizures.
-BPOC Chapter 7 does not ask cadets to recite every case.
-It asks them to articulate the legal basis for a stop, determine whether facts support investigative detention, and decide whether probable cause supports arrest.
+The BPOC unit does not ask cadets to recite case names.
+It asks them to articulate the legal basis for a stop, decide whether facts support an investigative detention, and decide whether probable cause supports arrest or search.
+The cleanest way to remember the suspicion levels is a tier list:

-Consensual contactNo restraint by authorityPatrol and public interaction scenarios
+Consensual contactNo restraint by authorityPatrol / public-interaction scenarios

-Investigative detentionSpecific facts supporting reasonable suspicionBPOC Chapter 7 and JTA tasks 106 to 107
+Investigative detentionSpecific facts = reasonable suspicionBPOC Unit 7; JTA investigative-detention tasks

-Search by consentVoluntary consent and scopeJTA task 116
+Search by consentVoluntary consent, defined scopeJTA consent-search task

-Vehicle probable cause searchProbable cause tied to the vehicleJTA task 117
+Vehicle PC searchProbable cause tied to the vehicleJTA automobile-search task

-ArrestProbable cause that an offense occurred and the person committed itBPOC comprehensive scenarios
+ArrestPC an offense occurred and this person did itBPOC comprehensive scenarios

-An exam prompt often gives mixed facts.
+An exam prompt usually gives mixed facts.
 A person near a closed business is not enough by itself.
-A matching suspect description, late hour, prior burglary pattern, visible property, inconsistent explanations, or evidence in plain view may change the analysis.
-Write the answer from facts to authority, not from the desired result backward.
+A matching suspect description, a late hour, a prior burglary pattern, visible property, inconsistent explanations, or evidence in plain view may change the analysis.
+Write the answer from facts to authority, never from the desired result backward.

-Reasonable suspicion is lower than probable cause, but it still requires a real factual basis.
-The BPOC racial profiling scenario warns against stopping a person because they seem out of place in a neighborhood.
-If the prompt gives only race, ethnicity, national origin, or vague suspicion, the correct answer is usually that the detention lacks lawful support.
+Reasonable suspicion is lower than probable cause, but it still requires a real factual basis judged by the totality of the circumstances.
+The BPOC racial-profiling scenario warns against stopping a person because they seem "out of place."
+If the prompt offers only race, ethnicity, national origin, or vague unease, the correct answer is usually that the detention lacks lawful support.

 Scenario guidance

-For a suspicious vehicle call, first identify what the complainant reported: vehicle description, plate state, person description, broken lock, and willingness to prosecute.
-When the officer later sees a similar car after hours at a recently burglarized business, list the matching facts before deciding detention.
-If jewelry, watches, and loose change are visible, explain how those new observations may contribute to probable cause.
+For a suspicious-vehicle call, first list what the complainant reported: vehicle description, plate state, person description, broken lock, willingness to prosecute.
+When the officer later sees a similar car after hours at a recently burglarized business, list the matching facts before deciding to detain.
+If jewelry, watches, and loose change are then seen in plain view, explain how those new observations push reasonable suspicion toward probable cause for arrest or a vehicle search.

 Separate the stop from the search.
-Blocking a vehicle, ordering occupants out, frisking, opening containers, and arresting are different intrusions.
-The exam may approve one step and reject another if the facts do not support escalation.
+Blocking a vehicle, ordering occupants out, frisking, opening containers, and arresting are different intrusions, each needing its own justification.
+The exam may approve one step and reject the next if the facts do not support escalation.

 Exam trap